 Spread across the Global Marketplace booths around Epcot’s Food & Wine Festival are some 70+ different snack-sized food options of varying quality: some good, some bad, and some ugly (I’m looking at you, Vegan Korean BBQ).
 This post shares our picks for the best food at the event.
 If you are so inclined, you can see everything on our Booth Menus: Epcot Food & Wine Festival post (which now have been fully updated with reviews and photos for all menus).

-Those (and other) different perspectives are definitely useful when it comes to the Epcot Food & Wine Festival.
 Obviously, tastes may vary.
 Even when it comes to dishes that are objectively well-prepared, some people will love them while others won’t.
 Beyond that, there’s the added wrinkle with Food & Wine Festival’s samples differing from day to day and even hour to hour.
 Samples are produced quickly and in large quantities, and are not made to order.
 As such, quality can be inconsistent, and one person’s “perfectly cooked” steak could be over-cooked for a guest who orders the same thing 10 minutes later.

 For that reason, I’m refraining from ranking these 10 best (actually, 11…I can’t count) Epcot Food & Wine Festival snacks in any sort of order.
 I’m also doing it as a bit of a cop-out, since I really enjoyed several items from the event, and had a difficult time just narrowing my list to 11.